 Grade 2 is the most common and can include houses but also industrial buildings, bridges or churches.
 Finally Grade 2*, which are more often than not, very high quality buildings, mostly in original condition, and often with an interior of special interest or the former home of someone very famous.

-The photo at the top of the page shows a house we painted a few years back, which you can see here.
-It was Grade 2 listed as not only was it a lovely house, it was also the family home of the chap who eventually went on to run the White star shipping line, of the Titanic fame, a certain Mr Ismay!
+The photo at the top of the page shows a house we painted a few years back, It was Grade 2 listed as not only was it a lovely house, it was also the family home of the chap who eventually went on to run the White star shipping line, of the Titanic fame, a certain Mr Ismay!
 (Watch the movie, you will see who I mean!)

 It was very important when doing the above job that a suitable, approved masonry coating was used, one that allowed the structure to breathe, whilst keeping the damp outside.